jxtngx/lightning-lab/README.md

 ## Overview

-Lightning Pod is a template Python environment, tooling, and system architecture for artificial intelligence and machine learning projects using the [Lightning.ai](https://lightning.ai) ecosystem.
-The project culminates with a Dash UI (shown below) [deployed to the Lightning Cloud platform](https://lightning.ai/JustinGoheen).
+Lightning Pod is a template Python environment, tooling, and architecture for deep learning research projects using the [Lightning.ai](https://lightning.ai) ecosystem.
+The project culminates with a Dash UI (shown below) to display training results.

 ![](assets/dash_ui.png)